gnaaruag/pairdraw/README.md

 ## Pairdraw

 PairDraw is a fun and interactive platform that allows users to send hand-drawn memos and doodles to their friends.
-Whether it's a quick sketch, a heartfelt message, or a playful doodle, PairDraw makes communication personal and creative.
+PairDraw makes communication personal and creative via hand drawn sketches and memos

 ### Features